A violation of global symmetries from replica wormholes and the fate of black hole remnants: Global symmetry violation from replica wormhole

 \subsection{General argument}

-In this section, we will provide a new argument about the nonexistence of global symmetry in quantum gravity.
-We will argue that even if the Lagrangian of the theory preserves global symmetry, global symmetry charge conservation is violated in quantum gravity due to the existence of replica wormholes.
+In this section, we will provide a new argument about the nonexistence of exact global symmetry in quantum gravity.
+We will argue that even if the low-energy effective action of the theory preserves some global symmetry, the global symmetry charge conservation is violated in quantum gravity due to the existence of replica wormholes.
 More precisely, the replica wormhole will predict a nonzero transition probability between states with different symmetry global charges.

 In order to understand the contribution of such replica wormholes, we should first list the necessary assumptions for computing observables in a gravitational theory.
 Throughout this paper we will be interested in preparing states in some gravitational theory, with metric $g_{\mu \nu}$, coupled to a matter field $\Phi$, such that the Lagrangian $\mathcal{L}(\Phi, g_{\mu \nu})$ of the theory is invariant under some global transformation $G$.
-We can prepare such a state by using the Euclidean path integral, with Dirichlet boundary conditions for the metric ({\it i.e.}~the Hartle-Hawking state $|HH\rangle$), which means that boundary operator insertions can be specified in a diffeomorphism invariant way.
+We can prepare such a state using the Euclidean path integral, with Dirichlet boundary conditions for the metric ({\it i.e.}~the Hartle-Hawking state $|HH\rangle$),\footnote{We would like to clarify that this is the Hartle-Hawking state describing the thermal state of a black hole \cite{PhysRevD.13.2188}, not the Hartle-Hawking no-boundary state \cite{PhysRevD.28.2960}.} which means that boundary operator insertions can be specified in a diffeomorphism invariant way.
 Thus, for some operator $\cO(\tau)$ formed from the matter field $\Phi$, we can define some state $|\psi\>$ as, \be |\psi\> = \cO(\tau) |HH\> = \,. \ee